AdrGon0450/VBA-Challenge/README.md

               OpenPrice = Cells(i + 1, "C").Value
 -------------------------------------------------------------------------------------------------------------------------------------------

-The script included does not provide accurate calculations, and returns incorrect results.
+My created script in this repo does not provide accurate calculations, and returns incorrect results.
 I tried.